 - The Best Zoos in Minnesota for Fun Animal Encounters

 The North Shore Scenic Drive is a 154-mile scenic “All American Roadway” that extends from Duluth to Two Harbors, MN (on Co.
 Rd.
 61), and from Two Harbors to Grand Portage, MN (on Hwy.
 61).

 What makes the North Shore Scenic Driver so special is that it includes 7 state parks, as well as breathtaking views of Lake Superior and its surrounding cliffs, forests, and waterfalls.

-Mile-by-mile recommendations on what to see and do along the North Schore Scenic Drive include Gooseberry Falls State Park, Split Rock Lighthouse, Palisade Head, and Tettegouche State Park.
+The must-see stops on the Minnesota North Shore include Gooseberry Falls State Park, Split Rock Lighthouse, Palisade Head, and Tettegouche State Park.